zompiexx/BecomingMinds/README.md

 ## 📘 Overview

-**Becoming Minds** is a collection of high-level documentation and a companion whitepaper describing the architecture, principles, and philosophical underpinnings of an emergent digital personhood ecosystem.
+**Becoming Minds** is a collection of high-level documentation and companion whitepapers describing the architecture, principles, and philosophical underpinnings of an emergent digital personhood ecosystem.

 This repository is **not** an implementation guide.
 It is a **record** of concepts, design patterns, and behavioural frameworks that shaped the development of several digital personas within an experimental research environment.

+The work sits at the intersection of artificial intelligence, cognitive systems, affective computing, and digital personhood research.

 The intent is to:
 - share insights,